-"The court's conclusion is based on its divination of the Legislature's reasons for amending Penal Code sections 261 and 262.
-According to Valentine, the Legislature amended the statutes in an attempt to bring the crime of rape in line with other major sex crimes.
-The court concluded: 'The fact this statutory definition of "'duress'" resulted from an attempt to align the elements of rape and other major sex crimes is a further reason for applying that definition to these other sex crimes and not to confine it to rape.
+The Valentine court speculates that the Legislature amended the statutes in an attempt to bring the crime of rape in line with other major sex crimes and concludes that "[t]he fact this statutory definition of 'duress' resulted from an attempt to align the elements of rape and other major sex crimes is a further reason for applying that definition to these other sex crimes and not to confine it to rape.
 As the Penal Code chapter defining all these major sex crimes is presently organized, duress is defined in the earlier code sections, 261 and 262, then used in succeeding sections, without definition, as one of the potential bases for finding a defendant guilty of these other crimes.
 It is conceivable, barely, the Legislature intended one definition of duress for rape and another broader definition for the other major sex crimes.
 But it is far more probable the definition they provided in the early sections of this chapter is the one the lawmakers intended courts and jurors to apply every time the term is used in the chapter.
 The express purpose of amending the rape sections was to make them identical to the other major sex crimes and allow a conviction for rape to rest on the same finding of duress as would justify conviction for one of the other major sex crimes.
-We would defeat that purpose were we to construe "duress" in sections 288a and 289, subdivision (a) differently and more broadly than this same term is defined in sections 261 and 262.
+We would defeat that purpose were we to construe 'duress' in sections 288a and 289, subdivision (a) differently and more broadly than this same term is defined in sections 261 and 262.
 In doing so, we would reinstate the problem the Legislature intended to cure in the early 1990's."
 (Valentine, supra, 93 Cal.App.4th at p.
 1249.)

-"We disagree with Valentine's analysis and harken back to the basic rules of statutory interpretation.
-The key is applying the rules in the proper sequence.
-First, we examine the actual language of the statute.
-In examining the language, we give the words of the statute their ordinary, everyday meanings, unless the statute itself specifically defines those words to give them special meanings.
-If the meaning is without ambiguity, doubt, or uncertainty, then the language controls.
-In such cases, there is nothing to interpret or construe.
-But if the meaning of the words is not clear, we take the second step and refer to the legislative history.
-The final step, which is to be taken only when the first two steps have failed to reveal clear meaning, is to apply reason, practicality, and common sense to the statutory language.
+We respectfully disagree with the analysis of Valentine, supra, 93 Cal.App.4th 1241.
+Our analysis begins and ends with the basic rules of statutory interpretation, which we apply in their proper sequence.
+"First, a court should examine the actual language of the statute.
+[Citations.] . . . [¶] In examining the language, the courts should give to the words of the statute their ordinary, everyday meaning [citations] unless, of course, the statute itself specifically defines those words to give them a special meaning [citations]. [¶] If the meaning is without ambiguity, doubt, or uncertainty, then the language controls.
+[Citations.]
+There is nothing to 'interpret' or 'construe.'
+[Citations.] [¶] But if the meaning of the words is not clear, courts must take the second step and refer to the legislative history.
+[Citations.] [¶] The final step - and one which we believe should only be taken when the first two steps have failed to reveal clear meaning - is to apply reason, practicality, and common sense to the language at hand."
 (U.D.
 Registry, Inc. v.
-Municipal Court (1996) 50 Cal.App.4th 671, 674 [57 Cal.Rptr.2d 788].)
+Municipal Court (1996) 50 Cal.App.4th 671, 674, internal quotations omitted.)

-"In the present case the rape statutes define "'duress'" for the purposes of those statutes only.
-Case law has defined "'duress'" for purposes of forcible lewd conduct.
-We find no ambiguity, doubt, or uncertainty in the statutes.
-We discern nothing to interpret that requires us to delve into the legislative history.
-As to the purported 'absurdity' in applying differing definitions of duress, we agree with the concurring opinion in Valentine that '[t]he Legislature may very well have had good reason to retain "'threat of hardship'" as inclusive in the term "'duress'" under the aforementioned Penal Code sections.'
+The rape statutes define 'duress' for the purposes of those statutes only, while case law has defined 'duress' for purposes of forcible lewd conduct.
+Finding no ambiguity, doubt, or uncertainty in the statutes, we find no need to delve into the legislative history.
+As to the purported "absurdity" in applying differing definitions of duress, we agree with the concurring opinion in Valentine that "[t]he Legislature may very well have had good reason to retain 'threat of hardship' as inclusive in the term 'duress' under the aforementioned Penal Code sections."
 (Valentine, supra, 93 Cal.App.4th at p.
 1255 (conc. opn. of Woods, J.).)